richard-ui/Data-Centric-Project/README.md

 - As a returning user I want to be able to search a recipe from an input box and see suggestions depending on which letters I type.

+### Admin User's:

+- As an Admin, I want recipes added via the site to be stored in the correct format in the database. (jpg, png etc)

+  i.
+Images that are about to be uploaded are validated for PNG or JPEG for formats.

+- As an Admin, I want to be able to see who has added each recipe.

+  i.
+Once logged in, The recipes page displays each recipe along with the User name who created it.

+- As an Admin, I want to be able to Add, edit and delete recipes

+  i.
+On the Recipes page their our edit and delete buttons below each recipe.
+They can interact with these as they wish.

+- As an Admin, I want to be able to Add, edit and delete cuisine types.

+  i.
+When the Admin is logged in, the 'Manage Cuisine's' tab on the navbar will display.
+Clicking this will take the user to the cuisines page
+     where each cuisine will have an edit and delete button.
+From their they can modify as they wish.

 ### Further Testing